 During the first year, surgical interns spend a few months on off-service rotations, such as ICU, Emergency Medicine, and Nights.
-They will also complete a month at UH Cleveland Medical Center on the transplant service.
-The remaining months are spent covering general surgery, vascular, plastics, and urogynecology at Western Reserve Hospital.
+They will also complete a block at UH Cleveland Medical Center on the Trauma ICU service.
+The remaining months are spent covering general surgery, vascular, plastics, and bariatrics at Western Reserve Hospital.

-During third year, residents have multiple out rotations on different surgical subspecialites.
+During third year, residents have multiple out rotations on different surgical subspecialties.

-Thoracic surgery (one month), UH Cleveland Medical Center
+Thoracic surgery (one block), UH Cleveland Medical Center

 The remaining months are split between UH Portage and Western Reserve Hospital.

-During fourth year, the residents complete an additional two months of trauma, as an upper level, time is spent predominately in the operating room.
+During fourth year, the residents complete an additional two blocks of trauma, as an upper level, time is spent predominately in the operating room.
 They also complete one month of hepatobiliary and pancreatic surgery at UH Cleveland Medical Center.
-An elective surgical month is built into the PGY4 year.
+An elective surgical block is built into the PGY-4 year to allow the resident to explore a specialty of interest.
 The remainder of the year is spent at UH Portage and Western Reserve Hospital

 During fifth year, the residents run the service at Western Reserve Hospital.
 Fifth year residents have one out rotation on Acute Care Surgery at UH Cleveland Medical Center

-All Western Reserve Hospital residents must attend both a monthly tumor board session and mortality review conference.
+All General Surgery residents must attend both a monthly tumor board meeting, breast cancer conference, and morbidity/mortality review conference.
 These review any surgical oncologic cases as well as any pre-operative diagnostic challenges for current cases.
 There is attendance by the primary care physician, as well as all disciplines involved in the patient care plan including radiology, oncology, radiation oncology, pathology, and surgery.

 The hospital also hosts regular Grand Rounds on a variety of topics.
 GME provides Foundation Friday lectures for PGY-1 residents in the first month of residency.